QuiltMC/art/commissions/Digital Whiskers/README.md

 Internet.
 If you're working with a social media network (such as Twitter) that provides previews of the links you're posting, it's OK if those previews include commissioned artwork included on the page you're linking to.

-The following table is taken from [Kat's commissions Carrd](https://kattointhehatto.carrd.co/) (at the bottom).
+The following table is taken from an older version of [Kat's commissions Carrd](https://digital-whiskers.carrd.co).
 Remember, these terms only affect The Quilt Project - unless you're on the Community Team or Admin Board and acting in a strictly official manner, **these terms do not apply to you, and you have no rights to use the works of art for anything.**